News | 6 min read

 RICHMOND — Gov. Ralph Northam today announced that Amazon continues to invest in Virginia with the launch of a new, state-of-the-art robotics fulfillment center on 119 acres of ancillary land at Richmond Raceway in Henrico County.
-The company will construct a multi-story, 650,000-square-foot facility with innovative robotics technology, adding over 1,000 new jobs to Amazon’s existing workforce of more than 27,000 full- and part-time employees in the Commonwealth.
+The company will construct a multi-story, 2.6 million-square-foot facility with innovative robotics technology, adding over 1,000 new jobs to Amazon’s existing workforce of more than 27,000 full- and part-time employees in the Commonwealth.
 The facility will be the first of its kind in Central Virginia and is anticipated to launch in 2022.

 “Amazon continues to demonstrate confidence in Virginia by expanding and reinvesting in our Commonwealth,” said Gov. Northam.
 “This new robotics fulfillment center in Henrico County is the latest milestone in the growing partnership between Amazon and Virginia, and reinforces our standing as both a technology hub and a leader in supply chain management.
 As we work to rebound from the impacts of the pandemic, we are grateful for Amazon’s commitment to supporting our communities and providing jobs to thousands of Virginians.”

 Amazon first launched its Virginia fulfillment operations in 2006 in Sterling.
 Since then, the company has grown its robust operations network to include more than 10 fulfillment and sortation centers and delivery stations.
 In addition to the company’s Arlington headquarters, Amazon also has 13 Whole Foods Market locations across the Commonwealth and three Prime Now Hubs.
 In March 2020, Amazon announced a robotics fulfillment center in Suffolk and a processing center (cross-dock) in Chesapeake.
 Both facilities are anticipated to launch later this year.